veniamin-ilmer/heximal/README.md

 # New Math Notation

-For a sneak peak, [here are what my heximal number system looks like](heximal.jpg).
-Explanation below.

 ## How to read it?

 Each symbol consists of a left and right side, translating into two heximal digits.
 Once you can read the right side, you will be able to read the left side.